Nice skyline, huh?

 does not mention baseball.

 It was also helpful that both Mills and Al Spalding, the owner of the team that became the Chicago Cubs, one of the pro game's 1st great pitchers, and the de facto Commissioner at the time, had also been friends of Doubleday's.
 It was also helpful that Doubleday died in 1893, and was, rather conveniently, no longer around to say, "Guys, the story isn't true."

 The truth?
 Mills knew Doubleday rather well, and admitted that he'd never heard him claim to be the inventor of baseball.
 Doubleday's extensive journals mention baseball only once: In his duty as a quartermaster, he had requisitioned balls and bats for his soldiers, as there was a lot of down time between battles and they needed a diversion, and baseball had grown tremendously popular in the 1850s.
 His obituary in The New York Times didn't mention baseball at all.
 Based on the evidence we have, we don't know if Abner Doubleday liked baseball -- or if he ever even actually saw a game.

 As for Abner Graves, he was old, and he was nuts.
 He apparently (accidentally?) burned down his own house, killing his wife.
 He spent a good chunk of his later years institutionalized.
 What's more, he would have been just 5 years old at what he claimed was the time of the game's invention.
-(I was 5 years old in 1975, when Carlton Fisk hit a certain home run, and I have absolutely no memory of having seen it then.)
+(I was 5 years old in 1975, when Carlton Fisk hit a certain home run, and I have absolutely no memory of having seen it then, not even on the news the next day.)